DustyLv/VRVTUnityCoursework/README.md

 # Game Instructions and Features

-Use WASD to move
+Use WASD to move <br />
-Use Space to jump
+Use Space to jump <br />
-Use Mouse to look around
+Use Mouse to look around <br />
-Use Left-click to activate sound sources
+Use Left-click to activate sound sources <br />
-Use Right-click to leave some presents for your owner
+Use Right-click to leave some presents for your owner <br />

-There are 3 sound/noise sources in the game - your bark, the radio and the car horn.
+There are 3 sound/noise sources in the game - your bark, the radio and the car horn. <br />
 To bark, just jump.
-To activate the radio and horn, click on them with the mouse.
+To activate the radio and horn, click on them with the mouse. <br />

 The sound sources increase your gained attention for a limited time and have a cooldown after each use.